jundalisay/superblist/content/en/bio/principles/intro/chapter-01.md

 If we turn our perception inwards onto ourselves, then we create an identity called the self.

-{{< img src="https://sorasystem.sirv.com/graphics/selftrump2.jpg" alt="Trump" cap="We assign the identity of 'Donald Trump' to the entity that matches our experiences of it" >}}
+{{< img src="/graphics/psych/trump.jpg" alt="Trump" cap="We assign the identity of 'Donald Trump' to the entity that matches our experiences of it" >}}

 Both 'identity' and 'self' are therefore the results of our mind's ability to unite or separate our perceptions of anything.

-According to Superphysics, spacetime slices our perceptions according to time units.
+According to Superphysics, the Spacetime Layer [slices our perceptions](/superphysics/principles/chapter-02) according to time units.
 Therefore, it also slices each identity into separate identities.
 It is then our human mind that stitches those identities together as one identity.

 <!-- Our mind's limitations then cause us to assign a single identity where, in reality, there were many identities.  -->